Cliff's notes logo

 "Take to heart all the words I have solemnly declared to you." -- Deuteronomy 32:46

 "Because the Bible grapples with the basic questions man has always asked himself, it has fascinated him for 2,000 years and more.
 This is why it is one of the most influential and widely read books in human history.
-The Bible -- which is actually a collection of sixty-six small books -- tells of the rise and fall of ancient nations and the clash of armies.
-It tells about kings and plain people, heroes and villains.
+The Bible -- which is actually a collection of sixty-six documents called "books" -- tells of the rise and fall of ancient nations and the clash of armies.
+It tells about kings and plain people, heroes, and villains.
 It contains history and theology, poetry and songs, philosophy and letters.
 It contains strange dreams/visions, wise sayings, and some seemingly dull collections of court records, family trees, and religious rules.
 It contains some of the greatest literature man has produced.
 All of it is directed to the relationship between man and God"

 -- A Reader's Guide to the Holy Bible ©1972, Thomas Nelson